IndexDDuo/event-countdown/README.md

 CD to your local directory in where you'd like to save the project.

-in the terminal, clone the repository
+In the terminal, clone the repository

 > git clone https://github.com/IndexDDuo/event-countdown.git